What We Do

 The Roane County Anti-Drug Coalition (RCADC) is a private, non-profit, grassroots corporation.
 The mission of RCADC is to reduce youth substance use; to educate and raise awareness of alcohol, tobacco and other drug issues; to promote community involvement; and to strengthen community partnerships and prevention strategies in Roane County.

-Drug Free Communities – RCADC is part of the Drug Free Communities program (DFC), a federal grant program that provides funding to community-based coalitions that organize to prevent youth substance use.
+Drug Free Communities – For the past ten years RCADC has been part of the Drug Free Communities program (DFC), a federal grant program that provides funding to community-based coalitions that organize to prevent youth substance use.
 The purpose of the DFC program is to strengthen collaboration among community entities and reduce substance use among youth.
 Grants awarded through the DFC program are intended to support established community-based coalitions capable of effecting community-level change.
 The DFC program enables RCADC to work with leaders within Roane County to identify and address local youth substance use problems and create sustainable community-level change.

 - Developing and launching a media campaign focused on substance abuse prevention and Neonatal Abstinence Syndrome (NAS).